CompileZero/javascript-brush-up/projects/1-DOM/1-Task-List/README.md

 # 🏓 Project 1 - Task List

+## 📓 Pre-requisites

+- Familiarity with JS Fundamentals like, .... (refer to cheatsheets given in the previous folder)
+- Should know what the DOM is

 ## ☄️ Problem Statement

 Create a Task-List web application with the following features: